Hand of Death (1962 film)

-Hand of Death (also known as Five Fingers of Death) is a low-budget 1962 American horror film directed by Gene Nelson and written and produced by Eugene Ling.
-The film stars John Agar, Paula Raymond and Stephen Dunne.
+Hand of Death is a low-budget 1962 American horror film directed by Gene Nelson and written and produced by Eugene Ling.
+The film stars John Agar, Paula Raymond, Stephen Dunne, and Joe Besser and Butch Patrick in cameos.
+The film was made in black and white CinemaScope.
 The narrative follows a scientist who develops a military nerve gas.
 After accidentally exposing himself to it, he not only turns into a grotesque monster, but anyone who touches him dies.
-The scientist goes on the run but is killed by police before a curative serum can be tried on him.

 It was Nelson's directorial debut and the last film produced by Ling.
+The film was released in March 1962.
+It played theatrically on a double feature with Cabinet of Caligari (1962).